Asikur22/gl-developer-info-popup/README.md

-# gl-developer-info
+# gl-developer-info-popup
-A Simple WordPress Plugin to show a popup with developer info.
+WordPress Plugin to show a popup with developer info.